Skip to content

 This Code of Conduct applies to ALL students, school personnel, parents and other visitors when on school property (including school buses/vehicles) or attending a school-sponsored activity.

 The Code contains information pertaining to possible actions/consequences to be taken by the classroom teacher or staff member in order to handle the offense.
-The classroom teacher/staff member may use the consequences as a guideline and he/she is not limited to the suggested action/consequences outlined in the Code of Conduct.
+The classroom teacher/staff member may use the consequences as a guideline; they are not limited to the suggested action/consequences outlined in the Code of Conduct.

 Included with the Code of Conduct is the Bill of Student Rights and Responsibilities, which outlines issues such as: